Skip to main content

 npm run provision

-After the script is done executing, it will take a couple minutes for the Github Actions to build the site and start it.
+After the script is done executing, it will take a couple of minutes for the Github Actions to build the site and start it.

 • open the swagger page, https://WEBAPPNAME.azurewebsites.net/swagger/ and make sure it loads